SaschaZeGerman/loginbuddy-tools/README.md

 For that reason, these tools include client-side code that hide the http layer by 99%.
 To explain what that means, below examples are provided.

 **NOTE**: All examples are meant to work with *loginbuddy-sidecar*.
-In that case the web server (servlet container) that implements the client is running in the same docker network as *loginbuddy-sidecar*.
+In that case the web server that implements the client is running in the same docker network as *loginbuddy-sidecar*.

 ## Initiating the authorization code flow